AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **deleteStory**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

-Deletes a previously sent story
+Deletes a previously sent story.
+Can be called only if story.can_be_deleted == true

 #### Parameters